Ian-Fogelman/reverie/_posts/2023-8-24-sql-join-types.md

 Next we populate the tables with data, in this case the data is cowboy specific!

 Cowboys - has an id, the cowboys full name, and nick name.
-Description - has a brief description with a foreign key relation shipto the id in the cowboys table.
+Description - has a a foreign key relationship to the cowboy id and a brief description.
-Timeline - has a foreign key relationship to the cowboy id and has the birth and death year of the cowboy.
+Timeline - has a foreign key relationship to the cowboy id and has his birth and death year.

 ```sql
 INSERT INTO COWBOYS